By Ben Fogelberg (B.A., ’94; M.A., ’98)

 Asked if the project had presented any surprises, shop manager John McRee said, “Not really.
 Except for the layers.”
 After disassembly and photo-documentation, careful sanding revealed layers of green, gold, and even blue.
 Colors that witnessed hundreds of games, withstood good weather and bad, and brought a joyful and often jolting noise to crowds for decades.

-According to McRee, the project will take about two months to complete.
-The cannon made the trip to Englewood on April 27, and will be finished by the end of June 2018.
+According to McRee, the project will take about two and a half months to complete.
+The cannon made the trip to Englewood on April 27, and will be finished by the middle of July 2018.
 “It’s not easy to disassemble,” he says, noting that the shop had to buy additional tools to do some of the more specialized work.
 They started with the smaller items: brackets, clamps, and so forth, and then continued with the 1918 French 75 barrel and World War II-era chassis.

 They’ll polish all of the brass parts and add a clearcoat to retain the shine.
 The barrel and other painted parts will be sandblasted and placed in a paint booth, where the powder coat – essentially a dry paint – is applied.
 Then they bake the painted parts in an oversized oven at 400 degrees for 30 minutes, until the surfaces are as smooth as glass.
 The parts can be handled immediately after they cool.